padalasuraj/BINARY_SEARCH_TREE_SIMULATOR/README.md

 - **Search:** Test the search functionality by looking for a specific value in the BST and observing the steps taken to find it.

-- **Deletion:** Explore how nodes are deleted from the tree while ensuring that the binary search tree property is preserved.

 - **Traversal:** Experience different tree traversal algorithms, such as in-order, pre-order, and post-order traversal, to understand how they work and what order they visit the nodes.